 Valley News Dispatch

-Students from multiple districts dance the day away at life skills prom in Lower Burrell
+Students from several school districts dance the day away at life skills prom in Lower Burrell

 Kellen Stepler